robriks/nouns-wave-protocol/README.md

 ### Nouns holders

-Nouns tokenholders must delegate their voting power to PropLot via a call to the Nouns token contract using either the `delegate()` or `delegateBySig()` function, while providing a valid Delegate address.
+Nouns tokenholders must delegate their voting power to Wave via a call to the Nouns token contract using either the `delegate()` or `delegateBySig()` function, while providing a valid Delegate address.
 Functions for selecting a suitable delegate for a Nouns holder can be referenced in the "Usage" section below.

-Once voting power has been delegated to PropLot, the tokenholder must register their delegation with PropLot and thus their intent to provide proposal power.
+Once voting power has been delegated to Wave, the tokenholder must register their delegation with Wave and thus their intent to provide proposal power.
 Registration updates this contract's storage to optimistically expect the registered voting power.
 Since delegation is performed directly on the Nouns token contract, this may change and is validated at the conclusion of each auction.

 ```solidity
 /// @dev Updates this contract's storage to reflect delegations performed directly on the Nouns token contract